relianceinfo-de/azure-mysql-compatibility-fixes/README.md

 - Revise SQL Queries:

-i.
-Define a primary key explicitly in the CREATE TABLE statement.
+- Define a primary key explicitly in the CREATE TABLE statement.

-ii.
-Remove any subsequent ALTER TABLE statements that attempt to add a primary key.
+- Remove any subsequent ALTER TABLE statements that attempt to add a primary key.

-- Drop Auto-Generated Columns:
-If a hidden column (like my_row_id) is already created, drop it before redefining the primary key.
+- Drop Auto-Generated Columns: If a hidden column (like my_row_id) is already created, drop it before redefining the primary key.

 2. Fix 2: Remove Deprecated Display Width
 - Revise Integer Data Types: